 Recommended places to start: Try out ejury.com or Resolution Research to start.

-Typical pay: Generally between $20 and $60 per case, though rates can vary a lot.
+Average salary: Generally up to $60 per case, though rates can vary a lot.

 15. Event and wedding planner